Important Information for Your Appointment

 - It is important that you read the How To Prepare for the Test section on the website or the Test Preparation Instructions page at the end of the registration forms.
 You will find useful information about the test and how to get ready for it.

 - Please be advised that children cannot be in the exam room during testing.
-DO NOT bring children under the age of ten with you unless you have a supervising adult to stay with them.
+DO NOT bring children under the age of twelve with you into the office, doing so may result in your appointment being rescheduled.

 - If the patient is under the age of 18, they must bring a parent or guardian with them.